zeon-studio/hugoplate/content/english/about/_index.md

   - title: "2016-2018"
     image: "/images/konyvfeszt_2017.jpg"
     alt: "Rows of books at the 2017 International Book Festival in Budapest."
+    caption: "Rows of books at the 2017 International Book Festival in Budapest."
     content: |
         *"I kind of lost track of time..."
          "For two hours?"